Dorischisom/Furniture-Sales-Analysis/README.md

 ## Project File Structure & Navigation
 This repository contains the Furniture Sales.xlsx file, which houses the dataset, calculations, and dashboards used in this analysis.
 Here's a guide to navigate the workbook:

-* Furniture sales worksheet: Contains the raw dataset.
+* `Furniture sales` worksheet: Contains the raw dataset.

-* Calculation worksheet: Houses the PivotTable calculations that power the first dashboard (Summary Dashboard).
+* `Calculation` worksheet: Houses the PivotTable calculations that power the first dashboard (Summary Dashboard).

-* Calculation 3 worksheet: Contains the PivotTables used for the second dashboard (Deep Dive Analysis Dashboard).
+* `Calculation 2` worksheet: Contains the PivotTables used for the second dashboard (Deep Dive Analysis Dashboard).

-* Dashboard worksheet: Displays the first, blue-themed Summary Dashboard.
+* `Dashboard` worksheet: Displays the first, blue-themed Summary Dashboard.

-* Dashboard 2 worksheet: Displays the second, Deep Dive Analysis Dashboard.
+* `Dashboard 2` worksheet: Displays the second, Deep Dive Analysis Dashboard.

-* Dashboard 2 worksheet contain the second dashboard
+* `Dashboard 2` worksheet: contain the second dashboard